Anthroposophy: Scientific basis

 The epistemology offered by anthroposophy represents a regression to pre-scientific modes of thought.
 Ullrich stated that its epistemology is "rationalized mysticism".
 Others stated that anthroposophy is "an arcane pseudoscience based on medieval mysticism".
 Another author stated that it is "Rudolf Steiner's innovative doctrine that combined fashionable mysticism with no less fashionable pseudoscience."
 A French author wrote that Anthroposophy "is a clever mix of pseudoscience, esotericism and mysticism".

+Another author stated anthroposophy is "Gnostic scientism".
+According to C. G. Jung, the monicker "spiritual science" serves to mask its religious nature.